 In earlier versions of Windows, it was stored in the Boot.ini file.
 On EFI-based operating system, you’ll find the entry in the EFI firmware boot manager, which is located at \EFI\Microsoft\Boot\Bootmgfw.efi.

-One of the main reason Microsoft upgraded from Boot.ini to BCD, was to improve the working and introduce new features like Startup Repair Tool, Multi-User Install shortcuts, etc.
+One of the main reasons Microsoft upgraded from Boot.ini to BCD was to improve the working and introduce new features like Startup Repair Tool, Multi-User Install shortcuts, etc.

 Most of the System Administrators use the command line utility called BCDEdit.exe, which helps the user to modify, create, edit delete entries from Boot Configuration Data.
 Some of the operations we can perform using BCDEdit.exe are:

 - Add entries to an existing BCD